zambrey/Einthusan-Monitor/README.md

 einthusanMonitor
 ================

-This is a chrome extension for monitoring einthusan.com.
+This is a chrome extension for monitoring www.einthusan.com.
+To install it in Chrome, visit https://chrome.google.com/webstore/detail/einthusan-monitor/khhfpiaglmihaifnfocggdmifdeigkhg